AffiliateWP/affiliatewp-affiliate-area-tabs/readme.txt

 Affiliate Area Tabs allows you to add custom tabs to AffiliateWP's Affiliate Area.
 Each tab is linked to a WordPress page making it exceptionally easy to add and manage the tab's content.
 Pages assigned to a tab are only viewable to affiliates.
 Since version 1.8 of AffiliateWP it's possible to remove any of the existing tabs in the Affiliate Area (Affiliate URLs, Statistics etc).

+Affiliate Area Tabs allows you to:

+1. Add new custom tabs to your Affiliate Area
+2. Reorder any tab via drag and drop
+3. Hide tabs from appearing on the front-end Affiliate Area
+4. Manage tabs added by other AffiliateWP add-ons (Direct Link Tracking, Show Affiliate Coupons, Order Details For Affiliates)

 Here are just some of the things you could do:

 1. Add a "Request Payout" tab and then insert a form.
 Your affiliates can now request that they be paid at any time.